Skip to main content

 To generate an API Key, you must:

-• Have an active paid plan (not Free).
+• Have an active plan other than Free.

 How to generate an API Key

-1. Go to your account (top left) and click Settings.
+1. Go to your account (top left) and click on Settings.

-A unique alphanumeric code will be generated, which you can copy.
+5. Click Create Token.
+An alphanumeric code will be generated that you can copy.

 ⚠️ The API Key is private.
-Do not share or expose it publicly.
+You must not share it or make it public.

 How to access the API documentation

-Once you have generated your API Key, you can access the technical documentation to review available endpoints and actions.
+Once the API Key has been generated, you can check the technical documentation to learn about the available endpoints and actions.

 To access it: